Analysis of A Nonsmooth Optimization Approach to Robust Estimation

-\end{defn} \begin{thm}[Sufficient condition for $\ell_0$ recovery] Assume that the sequence $\left\{e_t\right\}$ in \eqref{eq:model} is identically equal to zero.
+} \end{defn} \begin{thm}[\cite{Bako11-Automatica} Sufficient condition for $\ell_0$ recovery] Assume that the sequence $\left\{e_t\right\}$ in \eqref{eq:model} is identically equal to zero.
 If the sequence $\left\{f_t\right\}$ in \eqref{eq:model} contains enough zero values in the sense that

-then $\theta^o$ is the unique solution to the $\ell_0$-norm minimization problem \eqref{eq:L0-Pbm}. \end{thm} \begin{proof} A proof of this result can be found in \cite{Bako11-Automatica}. \end{proof} In other words, if the number of nonzero gross errors $\left\{f_t\right\}$ affecting the data generated by \eqref{eq:model} does not exceed the threshold $(N-\nu_n(X))/2$, then $\theta^o$ can be exactly recovered by solving \eqref{eq:L0-Pbm}.
+then $\theta^o$ is the unique solution to the $\ell_0$-norm minimization problem \eqref{eq:L0-Pbm}. \end{thm} In other words, if the number of nonzero gross errors $\left\{f_t\right\}$ affecting the data generated by \eqref{eq:model} does not exceed the threshold $(N-\nu_n(X))/2$, then $\theta^o$ can be exactly recovered by solving \eqref{eq:L0-Pbm}.
 Unfortunately, this problem is a hard combinatorial optimization problem.
-A more tractable solution can be obtained by relaxing the $\ell_0$-norm into its best convex approximant, the $\ell_1$-norm.
+A tractable solution can be obtained by relaxing the $\ell_0$-norm into its best convex approximant, the $\ell_1$-norm.
 Doing this substitution in \eqref{eq:L0-Pbm} gives

+with $\left\|\phi(\theta)\right\|_1=\sum_{t=1}^N\left|y_t-\theta^\top x_t\right|$.
 The latter problem is termed a nonsmooth convex optimization problem \cite[Chap.
 3]{Nesterov04-Book} because the objective function is convex but non-differentiable.
 Compared to \eqref{eq:L0-Pbm}, problem \eqref{eq:L1-Cost} has the advantage of being convex and can hence be efficiently solved by many existing numerical solvers, \eg \cite{Grant-Boyd_CVX}.
 Note further that it can be written as a linear programming problem.
 The $\ell_1$ relaxation process has been intensively used in the compressed sensing literature \cite{Donoho03-NAS} for approaching the sparsest solution of an underdetermined set of linear equations.
+In the robust statistics literature as surveyed above, \eqref{eq:L1-Cost} corresponds to a well-known estimator referred to as the least absolute deviation estimator \cite{Rousseeuw84}.
 As will be shown next, the underlying reason why problem \eqref{eq:L1-Cost} can obtain the true parameter vector despite the presence of gross perturbations $\left\{f_t\right\}$ is related to its nonsmoothness.